5 Ways to Protect Your Organization with Social Media Guidelines

 - Define clear business objectives for using social media - these should be published online for everyone to see.

-- Establish a clear comment policy (for employees, customers and the community at large) telling members what they can and cannot say on your social media properties.
+- Establish a clear business social media policy (for employees, customers and the community at large) telling members what they can and cannot say on your social media properties.
 This helps to protect the organization, and keep everyone respectful of one another.

 - Provide basic training to empower employees using social media tools.